 The reputation of an individual must be secured as it was included in the protection of ‘dignity’, which is a very important aspect of the constitutionally protected right to life under article 21 of COI.
 Also, Defamation, in the right to freedom of speech and expression guaranteed under Article (19)(1)(a) is subject to reasonable restrictions.
 The Judgement also recognizes principles of reasonable restriction are that the restrictions which should serve the interest of public and should not be excessive; and held that reputation of an individual is a basic element enshrined under Article 21 of the Constitution and balancing of fundamental rights is a constitutional necessity.

-In addition, the court also emphasize for upholding the validity of the criminal defamation is online defamation, in the age of the Internet it can be effectively countered only by making it a criminal offense, and this particular law is concerning part of the state’s “compelling interest” to protect the dignity and reputation of citizens.
+In addition, the court also emphasize for upholding the validity of the criminal defamation is online defamation, in the age of the Internet it can be effectively countered only by making it a criminal offence, and this particular law is concerning part of the state’s “compelling interest” to protect the dignity and reputation of citizens.

 Finally, the Supreme Court holds that this criminal provision of defamation is not disproportionate.
 The reasonableness and its proportionality of a restriction are examined from the standpoint of the interest of the general public, and not from the person upon whom the restrictions are imposed.
 Applying this, the Court adjudged that criminal defamation law (u/s 499/500) to be proportionate.
-Further, the Supreme Court dismissed the petition which challenges the constitutionality of the criminal provision of defamation, holding that it was a reasonable restriction on the right to freedom of expression enshrined under article 19(1)(a) of the Constitution of India.
+Further, the Supreme Court dismissed the petition which challenges the constitutionality of the criminal provision of defamation, holding that it was a reasonable restriction on the right to freedom of expression enshrined under Article 19(1)(a) of the Constitution of India.

-A person is bound to allow the existence of something that one may dislike or disagrees with in other words -criticism, dissent, and discordance, but not expected to tolerate a rush which may tarnish the reputation of that person.
+A person is bound to allow the existence of something that one may dislike or disagrees within other words -criticism, dissent, and discordance, but not expected to tolerate a rush which may tarnish the reputation of that person.
 (SC in Subramanian Swamy V. The Union of India [AIR 2016 SC 2728] ).